 Don’t Get the Holiday Flu Blues

 After she begins to feel feverish, she cuts the visit short.
 Unfortunately, it’s too late.
-Without ever intending on it, Aunt Sally may have spread the virus to everyone she encountered.
-It’s unfortunate, but there was nothing she could do, right?
+Without ever intending it, Aunt Sally may have spread the virus to everyone she encountered.
+It’s unfortunate, but there was no preventing it, right?

 If you are a Blue Cross Blue Shield of Michigan or Blue Care Network member, visit a participating pharmacy with your member ID card to get your flu shot today.
 While most pharmacies will accept your coverage, be sure to ask before you get your vaccine.
-Then, write down the date and let your doctor know at your next appointment so he or she can keep your immunization chart up to date — and you healthy.
+Then, write down the date and let your doctor know at your next appointment so he or she can keep your immunization chart up to date.